 Consider not mentioning the drum track at all, and check if they pay attention to it positively or negatively.

 Don’t take feedback to heart.
-It can be a vunerable experience to send your tracks out.
+It can be a vulnerable experience to send your tracks out.
 Though it’s better to fix issues early on than regret it after release!

-So that’s our 15 tips to improve your drum programming.
-It’s worth spending some time in figuring out what really works for your style of music.
+So, that concludes the 15 tips to improve your drum programming.
+It’s worth spending some time figuring out what really works for your style of music.